-- a.
-The College can act to remove an employee Respondent entirely or partially from its education program or activities on an emergency basis when an individualized safety and risk analysis has determined that an immediate threat to the physical health or safety of any student or other individual justifies removal.
-This risk analysis is performed by the Title IX Coordinator in conjunction with the appropriate Decision-Maker, President and the Director of Human Resources. - b.
-The College will implement the appropriate emergency actions possible in light of the circumstances and safety concerns.
-These actions could include, but are not limited to: temporarily re-assigning an employee, restricting an employee's access to or use of facilities or equipment, or authorizing an administrative leave.
+- I. Students - a.
+The College can act to remove a student Respondent entirely or partially from its education program or activities on an emergency basis when an individualized safety and risk analysis has determined that an immediate threat to the physical health or safety of any student or other individual justifies removal.
+This risk analysis is performed by the Title IX Coordinator and reviewed by the appropriate Decision-Maker.